SatyaRaghuNandan/BigData-Interview-Prep/Meta/1091. Shortest Path in Binary Matrix/variant_2.md

+# // VARIANT: What if you had to return a single path?
+Note it's not necessarily the shortest.
 You're exploring a new **variant of Leetcode 1091**:

 > **"What if you had to return *a single valid path* (not necessarily the shortest) from top-left to bottom-right in a binary matrix?"**